Ocean & Earth Day - Saturday 15 March 2014

 The oceans are the key to the long-term health of our beautiful blue planet.
 They continue to surprise and amaze us as we visit this mysterious realm from the coast to miles below the surface.
 So little of the ocean has been explored that we encounter hundreds of new species every year, opening up new opportunities to understand this dynamic and fragile environment .
 Our geologists and geophysicists are unearthing the secrets of the Earth’s oceans and climate, and this is your golden opportunity to find out where and how your funding is contributing to our knowledge of the oceans.

 How do I get there?

-We are hoping to run our highly successful free Park & Ride service next year.
-In 2013, UniLink and the NOC partnered to offer you a convenient and free bus route taking in several key car parks around the city.
-Bookmark this page for the latest updates.
+Try our special free Park & Ride service!
+UniLink, University of Southampton and the NOC have partnered to offer you a convenient and free bus route taking in several key car parks around the city.

 - By Bike